Multiple Sclerosis Symptom Medications

 Medications Listed by Symptom

 Please note that not all symptoms are included in this list – only those with specific drug treatments available.
-For a full listing of symptoms associated with MS, please visit the Symptoms section of this website.
+For a full listing of symptoms associated with multiple sclerosis, please visit the Symptoms section of this website.

 Anxiety